The slow economic recovery increases challenges for Ozarks families

 One job loss away from losing everything

 Food insecurity can happen to anyone.
-In Ozarks Food Harvest’s service area, roughly 80 percent of client families shared that they use multiple strategies for getting enough food, like eating food past its expiration date or watering down food—and even pawning and selling personal property, like Mark’s family shown here.
-Watch Mark’s family give back by volunteering.
-You can help an Ozarks family just like Mark’s when they are needing it most.Donate
+In Ozarks Food Harvest’s service area, roughly 80 percent of client families shared that they use multiple strategies for getting enough food, like eating food past its expiration date or watering down food.
+Watch Ricky and Natalie visit a local food pantry and share how it helps them and their infant daughter.
+You can help an Ozarks family just like Ricky and Natalie’s when they are needing it most.Donate

 Mobile Food Pantry

 Ozarks Food Harvest's pantry on wheels delivers bulk loads of food to central locations in rural areas, or to member food pantries that do not have adequate freezer or cooler space.Read More

 Children who are eligible for free or reduced-price meals during the school year are also at risk of hunger during the summer months.Read More